Mascarenhas de Morais

-Marshal João Baptista Mascarenhas de Morais (November 13, 1883 – September 17, 1968) was a Brazilian army officer and commander of the Brazilian Expeditionary Force in the Second World War.
+João Batista Mascarenhas de Morais (November 13, 1883 – September 17, 1968) was a Brazilian army officer and commander of the Brazilian Expeditionary Force in the Second World War.
 He was ranked Field Marshal and was the last active Brazilian marshal.

 Career

 At age 14, living alone in Porto Alegre, working and studying, he was able to enter the Rio Pardo Preparatory and Tactical School, in Rio Grande do Sul.
 After leaving the course, he entered the Military School of Brazil, Known as Praia Vermelha Military School, in Rio de Janeiro.

 In 1904, while still studying the third year, the Vaccine Revolt broke out in the capital.
 The young Mascarenhas did not participate in the movement against the compulsory vaccine law, but the Praia Vermelha School was closed and the rioters were expelled.

 In 1922 there was the election of Artur Bernardes for the presidency, being in second place Nilo Peçanha the candidate supported by Rio de Janeiro.
 Bernardes had been facing a campaign in the newspapers about false statements made on his behalf, in which alleged letters denigrated the army and former president Hermes da Fonseca.
 This episode led to the discontent of some military corps, dissatisfied with the result of the election and with the previous government of Epitacio Pessoa, which eventually originated the movement known as the Revolt of the 18 of the Copacabana Fort.
 At that time, Mascarenhas was Captain and commanded the 1st Artillery Regiment.
 The revolt had taken beyond the Fort Copacabana the Military School of Realengo and some focuses in Vila Militar.
 Mascarenhas supported the legalistic forces, giving support to the Infantry.
 While not counting on his detained officers, Mascarenhas replaced them with more experienced sergeants and fulfilled his mission.